James E. Lockyer: Life and career

 James E. Lockyer graduated with a BA degree from Mount Allison University in Sackville, New Brunswick and earned his LLB at the University of New Brunswick.
 He went on to London, England to study at the London School of Economics and Political Science, obtaining his LLM degree in 1976.
-Fluent in the French language, he obtained a DEA from the Université de Paris 1 (Panthéon-Sorbonne) in 1979.
+He obtained a DEA from the Université de Paris 1 (Panthéon-Sorbonne) in 1979.

 After being admitted to the Barrister's Society of New Brunswick in September 1975, Lockyer practiced law with the Moncton law firm of Stewart & Cooper.
-In November 1977, he became the first full-time person hired by the Université de Moncton for its new Faculté de droit which was established to teach common law in French.
+In November 1977, he became the first full-time person hired by the Université de Moncton for its new Faculté de droit (Law Faculty) which was established to teach common law in French.
 Lockyer taught at the Faculté de droit until June 1987.
 During this time he was appointed vice-dean and acting dean in 1983 and then Dean of the Faculté de droit from 1984 to 1987.
 After his career in provincial elected office (1987-1999), he returned to the Faculté de droit in 2000 where he taught full-time until 2019.
 Since then, he has remained active at the Faculté de droit teaching courses in trial and appellate advocacy.
 In 2020, he began teaching trial advocacy as a visiting professor at the Faculty of Law at the University of New Brunswick.
 His area of expertise is Civil Procedure, the Law of Sales and both appellate and trial advocacy.

 From 2007 until 2017 Lockyer taught trial advocacy to lawyers at Osgoode Hall Law School's annual Intensive Trial Advocacy Workshop and since 2007 continues to teach members of the Quebec Bar in its program "Techniques de plaidoirie" at the Université de Sherbrooke.
 From 2007 until 2019 he was a visiting teacher of trial advocacy to students at the University of Notre Dame Law School in South Bend Indiana.
 From 2008 to 2016 he conducted biannual Intensive Trial Advocacy Programs for Atlantic Canadian lawyers at the Université de Moncton where he has also presented written advocacy programs for lawyers.
-He has conducted trial advocacy programs for the Alberta Public Prosecutors Association, the Quebec Department of Justice and law firms.
+He has conducted trial advocacy programs for the Alberta Public Prosecutors Association, the Quebec Department of Justice and law firms and in 2024 will present a seven-day workshop for lawyers at the University of New Brunswick.
 He is a past president of the Sopinka Cup National Trial Advocacy Competition involving Canadian law schools and was a member of the organizing committee from 2001 until 2022.
-From 2007 until 2023, he authored the annual case file problem for the Sopinka Cup Competition. from 2001 to the present, he has organized and conducted the annual McKelvey Cup Trial Advocacy Competition for Atlantic region law schools.
+From 2007 until 2023, he authored the annual case file problem for the Sopinka Cup Competition.
+From 2001 to 2023, he organized and conducted the annual McKelvey Cup Trial Advocacy Competition for Atlantic region law schools.
 In June 2008, Lockyer was named a recipient of the American College of Trial Lawyers "Award of Merit" for his contribution to the teaching of trial advocacy.